What little card costs nothing at all, and is one of your best back-to-school tools?

 If you have questions, please contact your nearest library.

-CMS educators can refer to our Directory of Charlotte Mecklenburg Libraries serving Charlotte-Mecklenburg Schools.
+CMS educators can always refer to our Directory of Charlotte Mecklenburg Libraries serving Charlotte-Mecklenburg Schools.
 Though all libraries serve all schools, these pairings serve as a resource for CMS educators in finding a nearby library liaison best able to assist their school with library resources and services.

 Why encourage students to have a library card?